 Know your audience

 It is very important that you know your targeted audience.
-You need right kind of visitors to your page not just any random traffic.
+You need the right kind of visitors to your page, not just any random traffic.
 For this to work, you need to put yourself into your reader’s shoes and understand what keywords they would use to search for the products or services you deal in.
-Look for the posts on social media sites like LinkedIn, Twitter, Facebook etc.
+Look for the posts on social media sites like LinkedIn, Twitter, Facebook, etc.

 It’s good to get suggestions

 There are various online tools that help you know the top autocomplete for different search engines and other websites.
 You can use various such tools and get the best suggestions.
 Not all of them might be relevant keywords, but you can sure use some.
 Along with that, you’ll be sure that you have not missed any.

 Stay updated with the trends

 Keep on surfing the internet and learn what is trending in the market.
 Visit your competitors’ pages and see what they are writing about.
 Looks for the latest updates and researches done by various forums.
 Use your analytics tool, Google Webmaster tool, and other tools to see what search terms people are looking for.